Thank you for broaching an important and interesting area. In

 coordinates from movies and recalculating the third dimension.

-We have published one article on this up to now in JPSP where we show that
+We have published one article on this up to now in JPSP where we show

 in Japanese and German females motivation to make contact can be communicated

-with changes in motion, whereas the actual behavior is different between the
+with changes in motion, whereas the actual behavior is different between

 two cultures.

-Folk psychology would predict all this, there is theater and dance, all
+Folk psychology would predict all this, there is theater and dance,

 emotionally expressive.
 There are also some older works on the recognition